Treatments & Services

 We use wax to help heal ulcers that may develop from the rubbing of the brace against the inside of your lips and cheeks.
 These will toughen up in about 10 days to 2 weeks after fitting

 Your teeth will be sensitive to bite on in the first few days.
 Eat softer foods that don't require chewing and take a pain tablet if this bothers you especially before bedtime.

 You will need to wear a gum guard over your braces if you play any contact sport.

 Oral health is essential to general health and well-being at every stage of life.
 The mouth serves as a "window" to the rest of the body, providing signs and symptoms of general health disorders.

 Good oral health is therefore important as any other part of the body and is often neglected to the detriment of the body's total health system.
 Severe gum disease (periodontitis), apart from the risk of tooth loss, has now been positively linked to heart disease, forms of arthritis, diabetes and even cancer!

-We have an oral hygienist, Kathy, who visits our practice on a sessional basis and offers the following services:
+We refer to an oral hygienist, Kathy, who is qualified to work independently and offers the following services:

 - Full oral health and radiographic assessment of teeth, gums and associated structures

 - Oral hygiene instruction